 The treatments and landscaping recommended in the Pedestrian Wind Environment Statement reference WG154-01DF02(REV4)- WS REPORT dated 18.03.2022 and the subsequent wind tunnelling testing are to be in place prior to issue of an Occupation Certificate and retained in perpetuity.

-78. SEPP 65 Design Verification Statement Modified under DA0350/2022 (Part 2) DAM0043/2024
+78. SEPP Housing Verification Statement Modified under DA0350/2022 (Part 2) DAM0043/2024

 Prior to the issue of an Occupation Certificate, Design Verification from a qualified designer must be submitted to the Principal Certifier.
-Design Verification is a statement in which the qualified designer verifies that the residential flat development achieves the design quality of the development as shown in the plans and specifications in respect of which the construction certificate was issued, having regard to the design quality principles set out in Part 2 of State Environmental Planning Policy No 65 Design Quality of Residential Flat Development.
+Design Verification is a statement in which the qualified designer verifies that the residential flat development achieves the design quality of the development as shown in the plans and specifications in respect of which the construction certificate was issued, having regard to the design quality principles set out in Schedule 9 of State Environmental Planning Policy (Housing) 2021.

 79. Liveable Housing Design Guidelines Modified under DA0350/2022 (Part 2) DAM0043/2024